/v2/websocket-key

 , 15

 ).
-Matches parameters in the /latest
+Matches parameters in the /series

 REST endpoint.extended